jfallmann/MONSDA/README.md

 # snakes

-Collection of snakemake workflows for NGS analysis from mapping to featurecount and track generation Contains sumodule so clone with ```git clone --recursive``` or if already cloned with pull submodules with
+Collection of snakemake workflows for NGS analysis from mapping to featurecount and track generation Contains sumodule so clone with ```git clone --recursive``` or if already cloned pull submodules with
 ```
 git submodule init
 git submodule update